alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-rule-on-using-samba-visa-card.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: [transaction,riba]
-excerpt: "Samba visa as described in the question is a new way of the ways of those who deal with Riba (usury/interest) and consuming the properties of people unjustly."
+summary: "Samba visa as described in the question is a new way of the ways of those who deal with Riba (usury/interest) and consuming the properties of people unjustly."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz